Meet the Team at Advantage Therapy Services

 My specialty is speech pathology.
 I am passionate about treating communication, memory, and swallowing disorders.
 I work with all ages through an individualized and collaborative approach to therapy.

 I am a Chico local and received my Master’s degree from Chico State University.
-Being both a Certified Dementia Care Specialist (CDCS) and a California Child Services (CCS) provider allows me to serve a variety of patients.
+Being a Certified Dementia Care Specialist (CDCS) provider allows me to serve a variety of patients.

 Some of my additional training includes Modified Barium Swallow Impairment Profile (MBSImP), neuromuscular electrical stimulation (NMES), and surface electromyography (sEMG).
 I also have experience treating medically complex patients with various etiologies and enjoy leading support groups for Traumatic Brain Injury and Aphasia.